Seahawks position overview: Clowney or no Clowney, Seattle has work to do up front

 Tackle Jarran Reed and end Quinton Jefferson are also unrestricted free agents.
 And if the Seahawks can’t get either re-signed then they’ll obviously need to find replacements either from within or elsewhere.

-Also a free agent is tackle Al Woods, who was suspended for the last four games of the year but started five games and was a consistent force against the run, as is Ziggy Ansah, who figures not to be back after a disappointing campaign.
+Tackle Al Woods, who was suspended for the last four games of the year but started five games and was a consistent force against the run, and Ziggy Ansah, who figures not to be back after a disappointing campaign, are also free agents.

 Regardless of the names next season, something has to change as Seattle’s pass rush had a consistent problem with consistency in 2019.